abahmanem/near-node-setup-shardnet/tutorial/staking-pool.md

  You need to Ping the network to become active again.

-  To avoid node eviction, You can add a crontab job to do a ping every half-epoch (1.5 or 2 hours) :
+  To avoid node eviction, You can add a crontab job to do a ping every half-epoch:

  ```bash
  aitbelhaj@Ubuntu-2004-focal-64-minimal:~/nearcore$ sudo crontab -e